sudovivek/File-Transfer/linux-file-transfer/remote-to-local/README.md

 **Execute this command on the Remote PC, while the python server is running on the Local PC**

     wget -O- --method=PUT --body-file=demo.txt http://{LOCAL-IP}/demo.txt

+**Use the -i flag to fetch URLs from a file, where each URL is listed on a separate line**

+    wget -i urls.txt

 ------------------------------------------------------------------------------------------------------------------